colorstacksu/Betasite/README.md

 - Footer

 ## Homepage (HeroSection.js)
-#### In bold is the template for how we need to document information for each page
+_In bold is the template for how we need to document information for each webpage_

 ##### Give a general description of what the page looks like
 ##### and its purpose (what does it do who may use it)